janelicorreli/Data-Projects-Portfolio/README.md

+* Please download the raw file if it's uploaded in PDF to view
 # DataProjex
 A collection of Data Science projects and a public service memo from my Science, Tech and Society Minor Projects Included: